-Bubbling mud pits, erupting geysers, glacial ice chunks on black sand beaches, volcanic craters, ocean-battered cliffs, overgrown lava fields, and the Northern Lights (!) were just some of the highlights of my recent visit to Iceland.
+Bubbling mud pits, erupting geysers, glacial ice chunks on black sand beaches, volcanic craters, ocean-battered cliffs, overgrown lava fields, and the Northern Lights (!) were just some of the cool things in Iceland I saw on my recent visit.

 Next time, I need to stay for a month to see it all.
 In the meantime, check out this recap of the 30 most amazing things I saw in Iceland.
 And keep reading all month for lots more photos and stories from this remarkable country!